The best wood burning stove for cabins, sheds, tiny homes and small spaces: part one

 Installations in narrowboats have to be approved by a boat safety inspector to get your boat safety certificate issued/renewed.
 For other places (cabins, sheds, yurts, camper vans, vans, caravans etc), there’s no official inspection or certification, but remember you are responsible for your own safety and of those with you in that space.

-Any installation that requires certification needs a CE approved stove .
+Any new installation that requires certification will need a CE approved stove .

 What to burn?